Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/API/API-Direct.md

 ---
-tags: [Online, Card Not Present, Checkout]
+tags: [Online, Card Not Present]
 ---

 # API Direct Integration Guide

-Commerce Hub allows merchants to manage the full design of their website,  mobile app .
+Commerce Hub allows merchants to manage the full design of their website, mobile app.
 The merchant handles encrypting and storing the data from their form and makes a direct API call with the payment information to Commerce Hub.
 The merchant website will pass the [encrypted payment source](?path=docs/Online-Mobile-Digital/Checkout/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md) in a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md), [tokens](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) or [verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) request with the `sourceType` *PaymentCard*.

 ---